couchbase/query/docs/n1ql-preview-model.md

 Product.UnitPrice, Shopping\_Cart, Shopping\_Cart.Customer\_Id,
 Shopping\_Cart.Line\_Items, Shopping\_Cart.Line\_Items.Quantity,* etc.

-### JSON

-JSON, or JavaScript Object Notation, is the physical text-based encoding used by Couchbase.
-Although it originated in a non-database context, JSON turns out to be a notation for encoding N1NF data.
-It provides objects, attributes, atomic values, NULL, nested objects (tuples), and array-valued (multi-valued) attributes.
+#### Buckets

+Buckets are sets of documents.
+Buckets are analogous to relational tables, except that N1QL does not require the documents in a given bucket to have the same attributes or structure.

+Like relational tables, buckets are the basic unit of collection and querying.
+Every document is contained in a single bucket, and every data-accessing query references one or more buckets.

+Buckets should be used to organize data into logical collections.
+In our shopping cart example, we created three separate buckets, for customers, products, and shopping carts, respectively.
+These three types of objects are logically distinct, and there are no use cases that would treat them as one.

+#### Pools

+Pools are sets of buckets.
+Pools are analagous to a database or schema in a relational database.
+Pools serve as namespaces, and can also serve as units of data organization, access control, multi-tenancy, and resource allocation.

 ## Query model

-Just as the Couchbase data model is a superset and generalization of the relational data model, so too is the Couchbase query model a superset and generalization of the relational query model embodied in the SQL query language.
+Just as the N1QL data model is a superset and generalization of the relational data model, so too is the N1QL query model a superset and generalization of the relational query model embodied in the SQL query language.

 The relational query model works with tables, which are 2-dimensional and can be visualized as rectangles.
-The Couchbase query model works with both 2-dimensional data and nested objects of arbitrary depth, which can be visualized as triangles.
-Thus the Couchbase query model is said to work with both rectangles and triangles.
+The N1QL query model works with both 2-dimensional data and nested objects of arbitrary depth, which can be visualized as triangles.
+Thus the N1QL query model is said to work with both rectangles and triangles.

 In relational systems, rows are units of direct access&mdash;once a row is obtained, its individual attributes are directly accessible for use in expressions, joins, projections, and more.
-In Couchbase, documents are the analogous units of direct access&mdash;once a document is obtained, its attributes, fragments, and metadata are accessible for use in all aspects of query processing.
+In N1QL, documents are the analogous units of direct access&mdash;once a document is obtained, its attributes, fragments, and metadata are accessible for use in all aspects of query processing.

-If relational queries express row-oriented processing, then Couchbase queries express fragment-oriented processing.
+If relational queries express row-oriented processing, then N1QL queries express fragment-oriented processing.
 Documents can be considered a special case of top-level fragments that provide direct and optimized access to all their contained fragments.
-To highlight this optimized in-document access, the Couchbase query model makes a distinction between in-document joins (among fragments in the same document) and cross-document joins (across documents).
+To leverage this optimized in-document access, the N1QL query model makes a distinction between in-document joins (among fragments in the same document) and cross-document joins (across documents).

 The output of a relational query is a set of rows, just like a stored relational table.
 This makes relational queries composable.
-The output of a Couchbase query is a set of documents, just like a stored Couchbase bucket.
-This makes Couchbase queries composable as well.
+The output of a N1QL query is a set of documents, just like a stored N1QL bucket.
+This makes N1QL queries composable as well.

-We now present the Couchbase query model by enumerating the stages of the query processing pipeline.
-Not surprisingly, the stages are the same as in relational queries; but within each stage, the capabilities are expanded to mirror the generalization of the Couchbase data model.
+We now present the N1QL query model by enumerating the stages of the query processing pipeline.
+Not surprisingly, the stages are the same as in relational queries; but within each stage, the capabilities are expanded to mirror the generalization of the N1QL data model.

 ### Pipeline

 A query is a declarative specification of a selection, transformation, and retrieval of data.
-The Couchbase query model provides the following pipeline stages for expressing queries.
+The N1QL query model provides the following pipeline stages for expressing queries.
 Most of these stages are optional; the projecting stage is always required, and the sourcing stage is required for accessing stored data.

 #### Sourcing